 There are three fundamental logical and functional color theories –

-The Color Wheel is a circle with a foundation in red, yellow, and blue colors.
+The Color Wheel is a circle with a red, yellow, and blue foundation.
 It is used in the traditional field of art.
 The first circular color diagram was developed by Sir Isaac Newton.

 Color Harmony: Harmony, in a general sense, is defined as a pleasing arrangement of elements, maybe in music, poetry, or color.
 So color harmony creates a dynamic equilibrium in the visual experience of drawings and paintings.